 We asked how budget is split across three areas: calendar events (birthdays, Christmas), milestones (promotions, anniversaries), and behaviour/performance recognition.

-This makes sense from an admin perspective.
-Birthdays don't require manager judgement.
-But they're also the least personalised, least impactful form of recognition.
 Gallup's research consistently shows that the recognition that actually moves the needle is frequent, timely, and tied to specific behaviours - not dates on a calendar.
+Our guide to the science of gifting explores why this matters.

-Here's where it gets interesting.
 When we cross-referenced gift type against perceived retention impact, every type of tangible gift scored between 47% and 52% for significant or moderate impact.
 Cash?
 Just 20%.
+Not close.
+Not even in the same postcode.

 This aligns with Kube et al. (2012, American Economic Review), who found that gift exchange creates stronger motivation in the workplace than cash equivalents.
 A thoughtful gift feels different from money.
 And that difference shows up in whether people feel it matters.